Key Takeaways from Eyeforpharma Conference

 The questions raised create actionable milestones on leveraging data in healthcare.
 However, to my mind, it’s not less important to understand how to implement these promising plans, how to apply practical solutions - digital, infrastructural, operational - able to unleash the power of data in this industry.

 The very same problems relevant to healthcare data were discussed at the panel.
-For example, real world evidence, bottomless storage of valuable healthcare information, is usually unstructured and semi-structured data coming from different sources - EHR, personal trackers and health apps, health reports, medical charts and image repositories and even social media.
-At the same time, 20-year old HIPAA regulations oversecure some of this data, cut access to valuable insights and thus
+For example, real-world evidence, bottomless storage of valuable healthcare information, is usually unstructured and semi-structured data coming from different sources - EHR, personal trackers and health apps, health reports, medical charts and image repositories and even social media.
+At the same time, 20-year old HIPAA regulations oversecure some of this data, cut access to valuable insights and thus hamper efforts to build data-driven patient experience.
+And finally, analysis, interpretation and representation of data insights lack established practices and require proper detailing.

 Issues associated with heterogeneous data are complex, but not unsolvable.
 For example, at my company, we have already come across similar problems and managed to deliver working solutions for extracting value from such data.

-Working on the projects for Oxford University Press, we had to learn how to collect, sort out, process, analyze, store and represent all types of unstructured and semi-structured lexical data - multilingual dictionary entries, news reports, articles and research papers in massive volumes.
+Working and providing agile delivery services to for Oxford Languages, we had to learn how to collect, sort out, process, analyze, store and represent all types of unstructured and semi-structured lexical data - multilingual dictionary entries, news reports, articles and research papers in massive volumes.
 Our goals were to develop digital solutions able to efficiently transform multiformat data into clean actionable information at the output with high accuracy, at top speed and as little cost and human effort involved as possible.

 As a result, we developed Research Track - web system able to collect field-specific publications, filter this information to provide system users - researchers and scholars - with well-structured compilations on indicated topics.